 A forum for Natural History

 The Society uniquely embraces the entire sweep of natural history.
 It promotes the study of all aspects of the biological sciences, with particular emphasis on evolution, taxonomy, biodiversity and sustainability.
-It encourages and communicates scientific advances in these and associated fields through its three world-class journals, special publications, meetings and website.
-At the same time, the Society reaches out to future biologists through schools and educational programmes.
+It encourages and communicates scientific advances through its three world-class journals, special publications and events, while reaching out to future biologists through schools and educational programmes.